pamelaFranco/glioma-connectomics-xai/README.md

 ### 3. Model Selection, Hyperparameter Tuning & Validation
 * **Baseline Grid Optimization:** Prior to the Sequential Feature Selection (SFS) loop, `GridSearchCV` is implemented over a 5-fold stratified CV split on the training data to systematically evaluate combinations of tree-based hyperparameters—including the number of estimators (`n_estimators`), maximum tree depth (`max_depth`), minimum splitting criteria (`min_samples_split`), and maximum feature sub-sampling strategies (`max_features`).
-* **Repeated Nested 5-Fold Stratified CV:** Implemented with $10$ independent random repetitions (generating $50$ distinct outer evaluation folds) to ensure strict class-balance control.
-In this framework, the outer loops evaluate stable model generalizability over the optimal feature subspace, while the inner loops (`GridSearchCV`) isolate hyperparameter tuning **strictly over the pre-selected static feature subspace** obtained from the SFS phase, rather than re-running the feature selection wrapper within each individual outer fold split.
+* **Validation Strategy:** Evaluation is carried out using a **5-Fold Stratified Cross-Validation** framework.
+Generalizability and evaluation stability are tested across both classification setups to contrast model performance under isolated execution branches against global optimization baselines.
-* **Classification Performance Metrics:** Diagnostic robustness is tracked across all $50$ folds using Accuracy, Precision, Sensitivity (Recall), and F1-Score (calculated via macro-averaging for robust class-balance control).
+* **Classification Performance Metrics:** Diagnostic robustness is tracked across all folds using Accuracy, Precision, Sensitivity (Recall), and F1-Score (calculated via macro-averaging for robust class-balance control).

 ### 4. Post-Hoc Data Leakage Analysis
 To guarantee the scientific integrity and reproducibility of the results, the pipeline includes a strict post-hoc diagnostic test designed to quantify and detect potential selection bias (*data leakage*).